 - Opposite his bed on the second floor, Mr. Frick installed one of his British portrait paintings, George Romney’s Lady Hamilton as “Nature” (1782).

 The most well-represented artist among those collected by Henry Clay Frick is James McNeill Whistler.
-During his lifetime, Frick purchased five oil paintings, three pastels, and eleven etchings by the American expatriate artist.
+During his lifetime, Frick purchased five oil paintings, three pastels, and twelve etchings by the American expatriate artist.

 In Mr. Frick’s office hung two paintings by Whistler—the portraits of Lady Meux and of Mrs. Frances Leyland—that flanked one of the collection’s rare American works of art, Gilbert Stuart’s George Washington (1795).